Painting to Protect | How Street Art Unveils Cartagena’s True Colours

 The city’s colonial conservatism – you even have to ask permission if you want to paint exterior walls a different colour – comes tumbling down when you when you step into the historical centre’s grittier,more wayward neighbourhood sibling, Getsemaní.

 Here, it’s not all rainbow facades and Botero fat ladies – which makes it all the more captivating for the curious traveller eager to see what lies behind Cartagena’s colonial curtain.
-Street art bodes well with the democratic atmosphere in the area that rails against the pretentious notion that culture requires a hefty price tag in order to be meaningful.
+Street art chimes well with the democratic atmosphere in the area that rails against the pretentious notion that culture requires a hefty price tag in order to be meaningful.

-Graffiti discourse gets off to a strong start on Calle de la Sierpe, on the montage of murals that crawl over the depilated buildings like a chaotic ant colony.
+Graffiti discourse gets off to a strong start on Calle de la Sierpe, with the montage of murals that crawl over the depilated buildings like a chaotic ant colony.

 The Palenquera is the first mural that will stop you in your tracks.Her deep laughter lines dig in to the brickwork, with an uninhibited grin transmitting a warm Caribe glow that washes over you like a Piña Colada.